flowersmichael/elections/README.md

 Hard money comes from political donations that are regulated by law by the Federal Election Commission, versus "soft money" that is donated in such a way that leaves the contribution unregulated.
 Soft money donations can be used for "party building" activities, but these funds cannot be used to tell voters which candidates to vote for.
 Hard money contributions, on the other hand, are spent on ads that either directly support or oppose a specific candidate.

 For the purposes of this project, we are strictly concerned with "hard money" political donations.

-We will measure success in multiple ways including whether or not the Senate candidates win their campaigns, but also how well they do relative to expectations.
+When evaluating the success of a Senate campaign, we are primarily concerned with whether or not the Senate candidates win their campaigns, but also interested in how well the candidates do relative to expectations.

+We also will look at the upcoming Senate elections in 2022, specifically the subset of elections that are expected to be competitive, and using our machine-learning model we will predict winners based on how much *and how* money is spent.

 ## Reason for Interest